With time, the build vs. buy integration decision has evolved dramatically.

 Let’s look at the time and cost savings with Exalate.

-A Time and Cost-Saving Analysis of Building a Custom Integration Vs. Using Exalate as a Third-party Integration Solution
+A Time and Cost-Saving Analysis of Building a Custom Integration Vs. Using Exalate as a Third-Party Integration Solution

 Assuming a conservative estimate of 10% time savings for each employee working with integrated systems, and an average salary of $60,000 per employee, the potential cost savings for a team of 20 people could be calculated as follows: